 “It is the shortest route from our western frontier by 300 miles, being nearly directly west.
 It is the most level, our wagons only double-teaming once in the entire distance, and that at a short hill, and over a surface, heretofore unbroken by wheels or trail on any kind.
 It is well-watered!
 Our greatest distance without water at any time being twenty miles … It crosses the great desert at its narrowest point.”

-After the Beale Wagon Road was completed, he was appointed by President Abraham Lincoln as the Surveyor General of California and Nevada in 1861.
+After the Beale Wagon Road was completed, he was appointed by President Abraham Lincoln as the Surveyor-General of California and Nevada in 1861.
 Three years later, when Fort Tejon had served its purpose and was abandoned, Beale purchased the fort property as well as additional land surrounding the fort in 1865 and 1866.
 It then became the Tejon Ranch.
 Additionally, Beale purchased some of the camels when the U.S. Army sold them at auction.

-Beale later moved his family to Washington, D.C., where he purchased Decatur House for $60,000, opposite the White House, in 1871.
+Beale later moved his family to Washington, D.C., where he purchased the Decatur House for $60,000, opposite the White House, in 1871.
 Extensively renovating his home, he and his wife held a number of glittering parties there and became one of Washington’s most famous hosts.
 In 1876, President Ulysses S. Grant appointed Beale as Ambassador to Austria-Hungary, in which he displayed a talent for diplomacy.

-When he retired, he and his wife continued to live at Decatur House, but made annual visits to Tejon Ranch, as well as to a horse farm he had established at Ash Hill in Hyattsville, Maryland northeast of Washington, D.C.
-He died at Decatur House on April 22, 1893 and was buried at Chester Rural Cemetery in Chester, Pennsylvania.
-During his lifetime, he was a friend to Kit Carson, Buffalo Bill Cody and Ulysses S. Grant, and numerous other well known figures in American History.
+When he retired, he and his wife continued to live at Decatur House but made annual visits to Tejon Ranch, as well as to a horse farm he had established at Ash Hill in Hyattsville, Maryland northeast of Washington, D.C.
+He died at Decatur House on April 22, 1893, and was buried at Chester Rural Cemetery in Chester, Pennsylvania.
+During his lifetime, he was a friend to Kit Carson, Buffalo Bill Cody, and Ulysses S. Grant, and numerous other well-known figures in American History.

 Many of the sites that Beale once traveled still exist today.
 Of The Beale Wagon Road, original portions are still visible.
 The road was later followed by the Santa Fe Railroad, Route 66, and Interstate 40.
 Fort Tejon, which he was instrumental in establishing, has been restored and is now a California State Park.
 The Tejon Ranch, near present-day Bakersfield, California, is now the largest private landholding in the United States, encompassing some 270,000 acres.

-His Ash Hill Horse Farm, where he entertained friends such as Ulysses S. Grant, President Grover Cleveland and Buffalo Bill Cody is now listed on the National Register of Historic Places.
+His Ash Hill Horse Farm, where he entertained friends such as Ulysses S. Grant, President Grover Cleveland, and Buffalo Bill Cody is now listed on the National Register of Historic Places.
 Decatur House also became the unofficial meeting place for the Republican Stalwarts, and Ulysses S. Grant frequently stayed there.
 Beale’s daughter-in-law, Marie, bequeathed Decatur House to the National Trust in 1956.